talyssonoc/WolverineJS/README.md

 Options
 =======

 * `output` Nothing = print to terminal.
-String = Path to a log file where the output will be writen
+String = Path to a log file where the output will be writen (default: Nothing)
 * `time` Show time in the beginning of each line (default: true)
 * `printStack` If an Error object is passed to be logged, print its error stack (default: false).
 This flag can also be passed when a log method is called
+* `printLevel` If the level name must be printed before the message (default: true)

 API
 ===